vderic/gpdb-kite/README.md

 The following parameters can be set on a Kite foreign server object:

   * `host`: List of addresses or hostname:port of the Kite servers separated by comma ','.
-  * `fragcnt`: The number of fragment per query.
-The default value is -1 (all segments).
   * `fetch_size`: This option specifies the number of rows kite_fdw should get in each fetch operation.
 It can be specified for a foreign table or a foreign server.
 The option specified on a table overrides an option